DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

 Quantitative comparisons within participants began with Shapiro–Wilk tests for normality.
 Normally distributed differences were analyzed using paired-sample t-tests, non-normal differences with Wilcoxon signed-rank tests.
 Pearson correlations were used for normally distributed data and Spearman correlations when assumptions were unmet.
 Expert ratings were assessed for inter-rater consistency using Kendall’s W test~\cite{KendallsWtest} (Section~\ref{apx:expert-consistencytest}).

 Qualitative interview data were thematically coded using an inductive–deductive approach~\cite{jennifer2006ind-ded} to complement and explain the quantitative findings.
 First, all audio recordings were transcribed verbatim and verified for accuracy.
-Identifying information was removed, and each transcript was assigned a pseudonym.
-Transcripts, along with captured interaction logs and screenshots, were imported into NVivo to facilitate systematic coding and maintain an audit trail.

-Second, two researchers independently conducted line-by-line open (inductive) coding~\cite{strauss1998basics} on an initial purposively selected subset of data designed to maximize variation in participant background and usage patterns.
+Identifying information in all data and artifacts was removed, and each transcript was assigned a pseudonym.
+Transcripts, along with captured interaction logs and screenshots, were imported into NVivo to facilitate systematic coding and maintain an audit trail. ~ Second, two researchers independently conducted line-by-line open coding~\cite{strauss1998basics} on an initial purposively selected subset of data designed to maximize variation in usage patterns.
 During this stage, coders documented analytic memos capturing emergent ideas, questions, and provisional interpretations.
 Third, the coders met regularly to compare codes, resolve discrepancies through discussion, and iteratively construct a shared codebook~\cite{macqueen1998codebook}.
 Each code entry included a concise label, a clear definition, inclusion/exclusion criteria, and exemplar quotations or interaction snippets.
 Successive drafts of the codebook were versioned and retroactively applied to earlier transcripts when new codes were added.
 Interrater agreement was assessed on a sample of transcripts using percent agreement and Cohen’s $\kappa$~\cite{miles1994qualitative}, with remaining disagreements resolved through consensus discussion. ~ Finally, the finalized codebook was applied deductively to the remaining dataset.
 Codes were clustered into higher-level themes and subthemes through collaborative mapping sessions.
-The resulting main themes and subthemes, reflecting user benefits, human–AI collaboration experiences, and creative outcomes, are reported in Section~\ref{sec:findings}, accompanied by representative quotations and, where appropriate, counts of coded instances.
+The resulting main themes and subthemes, reflecting user benefits, human–AI collaboration experiences, and creative outcomes, are reported in Section~\ref{sec:findings}, accompanied by representative quotations.